*************** Announcement! There are changes to the Minor in Psychology! ***************

-Proposed changes to the minor are not expected to be listed in the catalog until Fall 2014, but until then students may follow the proposed minor, and substitutions will be made by the Chair of the Department of Psychology on a case by case basis.
+The new Minor in Psychology will begin Fall 2014, but until then students may utilize some of the flexibility offered by the new minor, and substitutions will be made by the Chair of the Department of Psychology on a case by case basis.
 The new Minor in Psychology will consist of 18 credits as described below, but if a student will graduate before Fall 2014, the minor will require 19 hours rather than 18 hours.

 Select 2 courses from the following list: